 A late payment cannot be always be avoided.
-But unfortunately just one late payment has the potential to damage a credit score and should be avoided if at all possible.
+But unfortunately just one late payment has the potential to damage a credit score.

 Recent Late Payments

 The more recent a late payment, the more damaging it will be to your credit scores.
 Older late payments are less damaging, especially if it is an isolated incident.
 A current late payment can drop a good credit score by as much as 110 points.

 If you do not routinely pay late and it is an isolated incident, the damage will not be as bad and should not be long term to your credit score once you begin paying on time again.
 The odd thing about late payments is that if your credit is already bad and you routinely pay late, one late payment will only drop your score by as much as 30 points.